shambavi26/gitdemo1/README.md

 # gitdemo1
-this is reader file for gitdemo
+this is reader file for gitdemo.